tkucukdeniz2/ElectroML/README.md

 ## 📝 Publication

 This software is associated with the article:
-**"ElectroML: An Open-Source Software for Machine Learning-Based Analyte Concentration Prediction in Electrochemical Sensing"**
+**"ElectroML: An Open-Source Web Platform for Machine Learning-Based Analyte Concentration Prediction in Electrochemical Sensing"**
 Submitted to SoftwareX journal.

 ## 📄 License